FileMaker 18 Security Guide: Best Practices for Configuring Security Options

 - are hosted by FileMaker Server in the secure database folder

-- authenticate via an OAuth identity provider
+- authenticate via an OAuth identity provider or FileMaker ID

 By default, solutions do not allow Credential Manager (Windows) and Keychain Access (macOS and iOS) to save account names and passwords for FileMaker file and external server accounts.
 When you prevent Credential Manager and Keychain Access, FileMaker clients prompt users to enter account names and passwords each time they open the solution.
 This option is ignored for other types of accounts.